IT Security (MSc major specialization in the Computer Engineering program)

-The IT Security minor specialization introduces the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
+The IT Security major specialization introduces the main security problems of IT systems and the approaches, methods, and tools used to solve those problems.
 We put the emphasis on practical applications, while students also get familiar with the security analysis techniques and design principles through the analysis of different security solutions.
-Those who complete the IT Security minor specialization are able to identify security problems in practical IT systems, analyze and understand such problems, and design and develop appropriate security solutions.
+Those who complete the IT Security major specialization are able to identify security problems in practical IT systems, analyze and understand such problems, and design and develop appropriate security solutions.
 The students also learn when and how to apply cryptography to practical security problems.

-The IT Security minor specialization consists of three courses (Cryptographic Protocols, Computer Security, and Network Security) and lab exercises (IT Security Lab).
+The IT Security major specialization consists of four courses (Software Security (VIHIMA21), Computer and Network Security (VIHIMA23), Cryptographic Protocols (VIHIMB08), Security of Machine Learning (VIHIMB09)) and two lab exercises (Software Security Laboratory (VIHIMA22), Computer and Network Security Laboratory (VIHIMB07)).
 We also supervise student semester and diploma projects.

 This course introduces problems related to communication security in wired and wireless networks, describes the principles and practical implementations of modern security protocols that address those problems, and sheds light on protocol design issues through the detailed analysis of existing security protocols.